version with the amendments introduced by Decree-Law No. 52/2010 of 26 May,

 Article 12 – E

-Communication by the investment consultancy company
+Communication by the investment advice firm

 3 - Based on the lack of good repute, professional qualifications or availability and within a period of 30 days after receipt of the notification identifying the person concerned, the CMVM may oppose the said appointment or intention to appoint.